 Initial CCRN Certification

 Congratulations!
 You have taken your first step toward becoming a certified nurse.
-By demonstrating you have mastered certain skills, knowledge and abilities, you can distinguish yourself as a leader at the bedside.
+By demonstrating you have mastered certain skills, knowledge and abilities, you can distinguish yourself as a leader in direct care.

 The Certification Exam Policy Handbook will provide you with detailed testing and policy information.
 The CCRN Exam Handbook includes exam-specific information, including the CCRN application/honor statement and the CCRN test plans.